Euro zone inflation surge intensifies ECB policy dilemma

 By Balazs Koranyi

-FRANKFURT, March 31 (Reuters) - Inflation continued to surge across Europe's biggest economies this month, leaving households poorer as they picked up the bill for soaring energy costs in the wake of Russia's shock invasion of Ukraine.
+FRANKFURT, March 31 (Reuters) - Inflation continued to surge across Europe's biggest economies this month while growth took a hit, leaving households poorer as they picked up the bill for soaring energy costs in the wake of Russia's shock invasion of Ukraine.

 Inflation in Italy hit 7% while prices in France were up 5.1%, driven by soaring fuel and natural gas prices that typically impact poorer households more than others.

-The data, along with sky-high readings from Germany and Spain a day earlier, suggest that Friday's euro zone reading will be well above 7%, exceeding expectations and coming in far above the ECB's 2% target.
+The data, along with sky-high readings from Germany and Spain a day earlier, suggest that Friday's euro zone reading will be well above 7%, with three to four months still left before a likely peak, according to the ECB.

-While most of the surge is due to energy prices, Europe's labour market is also the tightest it has been in decades, suggesting that underlying price pressures are also starting to build and that wages will follow sooner or later.
+While most of the surge is due to energy prices, Europe's labour market is also tighter than it has been for decades, suggesting that underlying price pressures are also starting to build and that wages will follow sooner or later.

 Euro zone unemployment fell to a record low 6.8% in February, separate data showed on Thursday, and a further drop is projected by the ECB.